ryanwelcher/advanced-query-loop/readme.txt

 3. Query posts before a date, after a date or between two dates.

 == Changelog ==
+= 3.0.1 =
+* Addresses some PHP fatal errors caused by type hinting.

 = 3.0.0 =
 * Add Sorting by Included Posts IDs.
 * Add sorting by Comment Count.